SketchFlow

 The application uses Rough.js to render shapes with a sketchy, hand-drawn quality, and perfect-freehand to capture pressure-sensitive strokes from pen and touch input.
 The result is a drawing tool where even simple rectangles and arrows look like they were drawn by hand on paper.

 Everything runs client-side in the browser using the Canvas API.
 There's no server component — drawings can be exported to PNG for sharing.
-The architecture is designed around an immutable element state, making undo/redo trivial to implement.
+The architecture is designed around a Zustand store with discriminated union types, making state management predictable and type-safe.

 02Key Features